AttentionbasedREwardShaping/ARES_Code/README.md

 ---

 There are 3 main Python files for SAC on MuJoCo (one for shaped rewards, one for immeddiate rewards, and one for shaped rewards).

 Similarly, there are 3 main Python files for PPO on MuJoCo.

 There is one more Python file for SAC on MuJoCo using the shaped rewards: `generate_SAC_inferred_output_parameters.py` which can be used for a hyperparameter search using the shaped rewards.
+It takes 4 extra parameters, which we only evaluated on the HalfCheetah environment in an attempt to improve performance (such as the SAC learning rate, which we found is best set at 1e-5 when using our shaped rewards).
+For these 4 parameters, the default values are used for the other environments.
+This information is under Appendix B in the paper.

 Note that all of these Python files share a good deal of common code: the main reason it is set up this way is to make it very, very clear (both for us while performing the research, and for the interested reader) that there is absolutely no leakage between the three controlled experiment settings (i.e. the immediate rewards are never, ever used by the shaped reward agent).